Shape

 • bucket_sse_kms_key_id: (Optional) The KMS Key to use when the encryption algorithm is aws:kms.
 Defaults to the AWS Managed aws/s3 key.

-• assume_role: (Optional) A configuration map to use when assuming a role (starting with Terraform 1.6).
+• assume_role: (Optional) A configuration map to use when assuming a role (starting with Terraform 1.6 for Terraform).
 Override top level arguments

 • role_arn - (Optional) The role to be assumed.